Stephen-Gates/report-gallery/docs/metrics/application-portfolio-report.md

 1. Technical Fit vs. Business Criticality
 ## Filters

-Use Filters to focus on the required areas and timeframes
+Use filters to focus on the required areas and timeframes.

 <!--
 #### Editing